Skip to main content

 it will become for us the bread of life.”

-We see, in the simple bread and wine, the awesome work of our Creator, and his ongoing participation in Creation.
-Every mass is a Mass of Creation, connecting us to our Creator and all creatures.
+Every mass is a Mass of Creation, connecting us to our Creator, with the earth, and with all creatures.
 This vision enables us to see our own place in the vast, interconnected web of life.
-We are connected to every creature and element of this world.
 Like Saint Francis, we can see the wind, the sun, and fire as our brother, the moon, the stars and the earth as our sister, and all living things as our family.
-We are in a sacred relationship with Creator one that recognizes us not above Creation but within it.
+We are in a sacred relationship of mutuality, with human beings existing within Creation, not above it.
+And that is why it so important for us to Care for Creation.

 Comments